-As a highways authority, we are consulted on planning applications for developments which:
+As a highways authority, we're consulted on planning applications for developments which:

-Planning applications comprising of large development, are encouraged to enter into a Section 38 Agreement (Highways Act 1980).
-Under this Agreement a Local Highways Authority can enter into a legal agreement with a developer for the adoption of a new road; provided that the highway has been constructed to a specified standard and to the satisfaction of the local highways authority.
+Planning applications for large developments are encouraged to enter a Section 38 Agreement - we can enter a legal agreement with a developer for the adoption of a new road, if the highway's constructed to a specified standard and to our satisfaction.

 We must publish a list of all streets that are:

-- publicly maintainable (a highway that's maintained by the highway authority at the public's expense)
+- publicly maintainable (maintained by us, at the public's expense)

-- prospectively maintainable (a highway that's currently being constructed or has recently been constructed, where the developer has entered into a Section 38 Agreement (Highways Act 1980) with us)
+- prospectively maintainable (a highway that being constructed or has recently been constructed, where the developer's entered into a Section 38 Agreement with us)

-- unadopted highway (a highway not maintained by the highways authority at the public's expense)
+- unadopted (a high not maintained by us the public's expense)